Dealing with Dukkha

 That is, with acceptance, suffering loses its sting.

-And these textures of living are always changing.
+The textures of living are always changing.
 Pleasure turns to pain, pain turns to pleasure.
 Happiness turns to misery, and misery turns back into happiness.
-Happiness, pain, pleasure, misery – even these words inflame us.
-Far better to accept that the comforts and discomforts we experience each day are simply the waves of a life in different colors and textures – which change constantly.
-And you are like a surfer, riding those waves.
+Happiness, pain, pleasure, misery – even the words inflame us.
+Far better to accept that the comforts and discomforts we experience each day as just a life of different colors and textures that’s constantly changing.
+And you are like a surfer, riding the waves as they come and go.

 Thank you for your question.